 In 1766 Gambier was appointed to the guard-ship Yarmouth 66 at Sheerness, and later at Chatham, remaining with her for the next four years.
 By this time he was holding some influence over a fellow rake and intimate, the Earl of Sandwich, who just happened to be the First Lord of the Admiralty.
 Thus despite his manifest unsuitability he was appointed commander-in-chief of the North American station in 1770 with his broad pennant aboard the Salisbury 50, Captain Andrew Barkley.
 In July 1773, with the colonies becoming ever more rebellious, he was eased out of this position and appointed comptroller of the victaulling board, and shortly afterwards became the commissioner of the navy at Portsmouth, which again was a position far above his level of competence.

-Gambier was far from an endearing character, being described as a ?blockhead?, dim, unattractive, and a recognised adulterer who was clearly disliked by his contemporaries.
+Gambier was far from an endearing character, being described as a ‘blockhead’, dim, unattractive, and a recognised adulterer who was clearly disliked by his contemporaries.
 He was not averse to using flattery or blackmail to achieve his ends but could be little adept at either, as illustrated when having failed in an adulterous advance to a young woman on behalf of the first lord of the Admiralty, Lord Sandwich, he nevertheless tried to bribe the would-be suitor by stating that the relevant correspondence would be passed on to the King.
 He was deemed incapable of commanding the North American station once rebellion became inevitable, but being well connected in political circles could not be left unemployed.
 General Clinton and most others in North America considered him to be worse than useless, and the Admiralty regarded him as nothing more than a moaner whose regular letters of complaint drove them to distraction.
+The prime minister, Lord North said of him ‘I have seldom heard any seaman speak of Gambier as a good naval officer, or as one who deserved to be trusted with any important command’.
 To compound all his failings, his time in North America was also marked by accusations of corruption.